computational-psychology/hrl/docs/templates/eyetracking.md

 ```

 The same values are also written to the results `.csv`.
 Duplicating them is
-deliberate: it means the behavioural data can be analysed without the EDF files,
+deliberate: it means the behavioral data can be analyzed without the EDF files,
 and the EDF files can be inspected without the CSVs.